 The word translated “favour” is the Hebrew word ‘chen,’ Strongs number <02580> meaning “grace.”
 The word “deceitful” is the word ‘shequer’ <08267> meaning “a lie, falsehood, deceitful, deception.”

 When one truth is taught to the exclusion of a second truth, the first “truth” becomes deceitful — a deception, and a lie.
-This partial “truth” that has been turned into a “lie” has been received by most Bride Candidates, and has thus prevented them from Biblical preparation.
+This partial truth of Grace that has been turned into a lie has been received by most Bride Candidates, and has thus prevented them from Biblical preparation.

-The one side of the Grace coin is good — we need only learn the other side of the coin.
-While seeking Yahweh in the Scriptures, and in travailing, the Bride candidate begins to realise she has been “deceived” by having only a partial teaching of Grace.
+The one side of the Grace coin we have learned is good — we need only learn the other side of the coin.
+While seeking Yahweh in the Scriptures, and in travailing, the Bride candidate begins to realise she has been deceived by having only a partial teaching of Grace.
 But what shall she do?